Tax presence

 Branch

-- A branch is subject to income tax at the rate of 22.5 percent of its annual net profits.
-Branch employees' salaries are subject to an income tax.
+- Branch employees' salaries are subject to an income tax.

-- The branch makes a withholding tax at the rate of 10 percent upon distribution of dividends and social insurance contributions from both the employers and employees.
+The branch pays social insurance contributions from both the employers and employees.

 - VAT at the rate of 14 percent, generally, is applied to all taxable local and imported goods and services, except: